SatoshiumAI/.github/CONTRIBUTING.md

 ### 1. 📖 Read Our Vision

-Start with [`WHY.md`](../main/WHY.md) and the Builder’s Guide to understand our goals and design values.
+Start with [WHY.md](https://github.com/SatoshiumAI/.github/blob/main/WHY.md) and the Builder’s Guide in the main repo to understand our goals and design values.

 ---